WebHare/platform/whtree/modules/system/doc/topics/modules/userrights.md

 All rights in the userrights application are directly or indirectly implied by the Sysop (system:sysop) right.

-For most modules one simple right directly implied by `system:sysop` (conventionally named 'speruser') will be sufficient.
+For most modules one simple right directly implied by `system:sysop` (conventionally named 'superuser') will be sufficient.
 The following example shows how to define such a right in the moduledefinition:

 ```xml